<<Previous | Story Intro | Return to Stories | Next >>

 When the ship had completely cleared the dock, and was hovering some ninety feet above the desert floor, Colonel Ronson gave the order to take the Prometheus into standard orbit.
 Shields that had been activated as soon as the sub-light engines came online prevented any of the satellites that watched the Earth from even noticing the giant craft as it moved ever higher.

 Slight vibrations in the floor were the only indication that the Prometheus was moving away from Earth's gravitational pull, and into the upper atmosphere.
-It was a breathtaking sight to see the view out of the forward windows change from blue sky and high clouds to the inky black of space, with the wide sprinkling of bright stars.
+The view out of the forward windows was breathtaking as the crew watched the change from blue sky and high clouds to the inky black of space, with the wide sprinkling of bright stars.

 "Wow," Casey said softly.
 She stepped closer to Daniel, laced her fingers with his.